Kent Itō: Career

 In 2018, he landed his first main role as voice actor through television anime Wotakoi: Love Is Hard for Otaku.
 The following year, he received the 13th of Seiyuu Awards for best singing award along with other Hypnosis Mic cast.
 In 2021, he produced another Vocaloid song under his own name.
-The song titled "Magic Number" was specifically made for the game he is in, Project Sekai: Colorful Stage!.
+The song titled "Magic Number" was specifically made for mobile rhythm game Hatsune Miku: Colorful Stage!, where he voices one of its main character, Toya Aoyagi.
 Vocaloid producer Oster Project was involved with arrangement of the song.

 On August 26, 2022, he made his solo singer debut under A-Sketch's Astro Voice label with his first single "Mayonaka no Love" (真夜中のラブ) release on September 21.
+In October 18, 2025 (his birthday), he announced that he has transferred to Pony Canyon and will release a new Ep under the label.

-His special skills include playing violin and piano.
+His special skills include playing guitar and drum.
 He is also a member of UMake with Yoshiki Nakajima, where he also serves as the composer.

+He plays as several characters from music projects including: Hypnosis Mic (Doppo Kannonzaka), Hana-doll (Lihito Toudo), PRELUDERS (Chikage Misumi), and JAZZ-ON (Arata Kageyama).